Australia’s trusted immunisation experts

-Ms Nicola Carter commenced in the newly established AusVaxSafety Project Officer position on Monday 23 July 2018.
+Nicola Carter joined NCIRS in July 2018.
 She holds a Bachelor of Human Movement and Health Education and is currently completing a Master of Public Health at the University of Sydney.
 Nicola comes from a health education background and has a particular interest in disease prevention and health promotion.
-Prior to joining the National Centre for Immunisation Research and Surveillance Nicola worked in various health education roles within New South Wales Health Local Health Districts and Pillars.
+Prior to joining NCIRS, Nicola worked in various health education roles within New South Wales Health Local Health Districts and Pillars.
 In her role as AusVaxSafety Project Officer, Nicola is responsible for the planning, implementation, monitoring and evaluation of HPV and maternal pertussis active vaccine safety surveillance activities.
 She also fulfils a pivotal role by providing overall programmatic support to the diverse and rapidly expanding AusVaxSafety program.

 Yvette Patton joined NCIRS in 2021.
 She has over 10 years’ experience in various administration and management roles within the sporting sector and allied health services.
 Yvette holds a Bachelor of Business Administration/Bachelor of Exercise Science from Australian Catholic University.